 There are exceptions when determining the amount of benefit.
 If you have willingly terminated your relationship with your employer of your own accord, you are entitled to minimum benefits for 4 months.
 You receive the minimum amount if you have already received unemployment benefit in the last 3 years.

 The duration of unemployment benefit depends on the period of social insurance cover in years.

 Long-term unemployment benefit has not been payable since 2011.Guaranteeing debt payments in the event of employer's insolvency

 Employees who have worked for their employer for at least 3 months are entitled to this benefit.
 If you began work for an employer at least 3 months before the court decision was recorded, you are also entitled to benefit but to a lesser extent.

-- For people who have worked for more than 3 months, the guaranteed debt is equivalent to the last 6 calculated but unpaid salaries and cash compensation during the 12 calendar months, prior to the month when insolvency was declared.
+- The guaranteed debt is equivalent to the last 6 calculated but unpaid salaries and cash compensation during the 36 calendar months, prior to the month when insolvency was declared.
 Monthly compensation cannot be more than the maximum amount of guaranteed receivables.
-For 2018, this is BGN 1,300 per month;
+For 2019, this is BGN 1,400 per month;

-Employees whose legal relations with the employer were terminated during the 3 months prior to the date of the recording of the court decision are also entitled to a guaranteed debt payment.
-The guaranteed debt is equal to the sum of the last calculated but unpaid monthly salaries (up to a maximum of 6) and cash compensation during the last 12 calendar months, but not exceeding the maximum amount of BGN 1,300 for 2018.
+- Employees whose legal relations with the employer were terminated during the 36 months prior to the date of the recording of the court decision are also entitled to a guaranteed debt payment.
+The guaranteed debt is equal to the sum of the last calculated but unpaid monthly salaries but not exceeding four time the minimum salary (for 2019 – BGN 560).

 - NSSI: National Social Security Institute;